-- Sidewalks will be located on the north side of Malden Drive and next to Errol Heights Park on Tenino Drive/Court.
-Portland Parks & Recreation will pay for sidewalks that serve the park.
+- Sidewalks will be located on the north side of Malden Drive and on the south side of Tenino Drive/Court.
+Portland Parks & Recreation will pay for sidewalks and pathways that serve the park.

 - Malden and Tenino Drive will have a curved roadway design to help slow traffic.